reruo321/Kotlin_Practice/Unit-02-Class-Object/README.md

     ani.legnum = 2

-It tried to call *legnum* which makes another call of the setter, it called it again, and so on.
+It tried to call *legnum* which makes another call of the setter, called by itself, again and again.
 We were trying to set the field inside the setter itself!

     set(value){
         println("Setter is called.")